algosup/2024-2025-project-1-fpga-team-6/Documents/Management/WeeklyReports/week4.md

 ## Conclusion

-The week has been quite productive, allowing us to approximately finish all the tasks we had to do.
+The week has been quite productive, allowing us to approximately finish all the tasks we had to do, even if the FPGA's limitations have been quite tough to deal with.
 The last task to perform will be the final presentation on the Friday 25th.